 3. Pot up

 Using plants in pots provides additional flexibility in smaller gardens.
 You are able to position the pots around your dining terrace and relocate them easily whenever you need to, as well as vary the planting from season to season.

 Continuity of approach from the inside out will help make the garden feel part of your home.
-This can range from paint colours and materials to simply using plants whose flower colour complements the interior.
+This can range from paint colors and materials to simply using plants whose flower color complements the interior.
 Be mindful that although some paving materials can be used both internally and externally, the stone outside will tend to weather over time.

 Introduce focal points, which can include sculpture or water features, specimen trees and even an outdoor fireplace.
 Correct positioning is important –some will be most successful as the design centrepiece while others are better tucked away within planting so that you aren’t fully aware of them until you enter the garden.

 'Lighting specific areas and focal points will create interest and provide a backdrop to the house all year round, even at times when you are not in the garden.
 It is important to not light the whole space, areas of darkness are essential to the success of a garden lighting scheme,' says Dan Bowyer, Fisher Tomlin & Bowyer.

 Think about a shaded spot as a multisensory experience of sight, sound and scent.
 Trees provide excellent coverage without blocking too much sun, and can be trimmed back to suit your needs.